NoahLobbe/ServoPot/README.md

 # ServoPot
-Simple project of a SG90 Servo controlled by a Potentiometer input, made for Year 12 Robotics.
+Simple project of a SG90 Servo controlled by a Potentiometer input, made for a robotics course.
 [Servo Pot | YouTube](https://youtu.be/hiKAeLHZ_Uw)

 ### Materials/Components: